SaptarshiSarkar12/Computer-Networking/README.md

 - WIFI-Hotspot
 - Portable Modem Dongle <p>

-Here is those devices in details :
+Here are those devices in details :
 1. <u>**Repeater**</u> - Repeater is use to extend the range of radio signal so that the signal can cover longer distances. **A repeater is an electronic device that receives a signal and re transmits it**. **It does not amplify the signal**.
 Repeater is used for wired medium (example - telephone line repeater, fiber optical cable repeater etc.) as well as wireless medium (example - satellite repeater, microwave repeater, wifi repeater, LTE repeater etc.).

     **Types of Repeater** :